 Shenanigan’s Irish Pub in Adams Morgan, Washington, DC is a lively neighborhood favorite that mixes classic Irish hospitality with the area’s vibrant nightlife.
 Known for its rooftop bar, hearty pub fare, and perfectly poured pints, it’s a go-to spot for live music, DJs, and big sports watch-parties.
 Whether you’re starting your night or settling in for craic with friends, Shenanigan’s delivers an energetic Irish welcome in the heart of Adams Morgan.

-Welcome to Shift! ☘️ We’re excited you’re here, just in time for this St Patrick’s Day season.
-We launched quietly a few months ago, and we’ve been blown away by the response!
+Welcome to Shift! ☘️ We’re excited you’re here.
+We just recently launched this first of it’s kind Global Cultural Network… For the Irish.
+And the Irish-ish.
+We’ve been blown away by the response.
 Thank you for trying the Shift, and for contributing to community by connecting with each other, and submitting pubs, events, and everything Irish.
 What’s New We’ve continued improving the core Shift experience to make it easier to discover what’s happening, create events, and connect with your community.
-What’s Improved • Show off your craic - we’re now displaying IRL points and contributions on profiles • Fixed issue where profile data wasn’t loading correctly on the Edit Profile screen • Event creation is smoother and easier to navigate - go on, give it a shot! • General UI polish and consistency improvements across the app • Performance improvements and bug fixes for a smoother experience So what’s next?
+What’s Improved - Improved event editing with a more reliable organizer, performer, and association selection flow - Improved chat reliability and avatar consistency across conversations - Improved sign-in resilience to better handle poor connectivity, offline transitions and session recovery - Improved restricted profile privacy and blur overlay behavior - General UI polish, performance improvements and bug fixes for a smoother experience So what’s next?
 Well, we need your help.
 Add that Irish band everyone should know about!
 Check in on the app next time you’re at the pub.
 And finally, tell your friends, and most importantly, your family to come on in.
 We’ll be adding a lot more things to the app in the coming months, and would love you all to be a part of it.
 Go raibh maith agaibh.
 Patrick, Paul, Darren, Vivienne and the team at Shift.

 🎉 To celebrate annoucement of the Capital Film Festival in February, we're giving away two pairs of tickets to this Sunday's screening of WHITETAIL in the AFI Silver Spring!
 To be in with a chance of winning, simply LIKE (that the big heart up on top-right) Solas Nua.
 We'll let you know if you're a winner! 💚 Solas Nua is the leading Irish contemporary arts organization in the United States, based right in Washington, DC.
 With a name that means “new light” in Irish, they shine a spotlight on the freshest voices in Irish theater, film, literature, music, and visual arts.
 From immersive performances to film screenings and poetry nights, Solas Nua delivers bold, boundary-pushing work that celebrates modern Ireland.
 It’s where tradition meets innovation, and Irish culture gets a vibrant, 21st-century stage.
 Creative, daring, and distinctly Irish.